GrimLink/dotfiles/magento/README.md

 This adds some additional tools for [Magento2]/[Mage-OS].

-Mainly adding my own script [mage](https://github.com/GrimLink/mage) for what ameg adds please see the repo at
+Mainly adding my own script [mage](https://github.com/GrimLink/mage), for what mage adds please see the repo at https://github.com/GrimLink/mage

 It also adds: